ordbok/index-plugin/README.md

-ORDBOK index plugin
+ORDBOK Index Plugin
 ===================

 Index files by the assembler and creates for each headline a separate index file.

-Index structure
+Index Structure
 ---------------

 Each index file contains all related files with their highest page counter.

-Plugin usage
+Plugin Usage
 ------------

 You have to create a `ordbok.json` configuration file in the folder in which you will run the ordbok